stanfordnlp/CoreNLP/doc/ner/README-cyc.txt

 the enclosed javadoc directory: load index.html in a browser and look first at the edu.stanford.nlp.ie.crf package and CRFClassifier class.
 If you wish to train your own NER systems, look also at the edu.stanford.nlp.ie package NERFeatureFactory class.

 SERVER VERSION

 The NER code may also be run as a server listening on a socket:

-java -server -mx400m -cp stanford-ner.jar edu.stanford.nlp.ie.NERServer 1234
+java -mx1000m -cp stanford-ner.jar:lib/* edu.stanford.nlp.ie.NERServer 1234

-You can specify which model to load with flags, either one on disk or one inside the jar file:
+You can specify which model to load with flags, either one on disk:

-java -server -mx400m -cp stanford-ner.jar edu.stanford.nlp.ie.NERServer -loadClassifier classifiers/ner-eng-ie.crf-3-all2006.ser.gz 1234
+java -mx1000m -cp stanford-ner.jar:lib/* edu.stanford.nlp.ie.NERServer -loadClassifier classifiers/all.3class.crf.ser.gz 1234

+Or if you have put a model inside the jar file, as a resource under, say, models:

-java -server -mx400m -cp stanford-ner.jar edu.stanford.nlp.ie.NERServer -loadJarClassifier ner-eng-ie.crf-3-all2006.ser.gz 1234
+java -mx1000m -cp stanford-ner.jar:lib/* edu.stanford.nlp.ie.NERServer -loadClassifier models/all.3class.crf.ser.gz 1234

 RUNNING CLASSIFIERS FROM INSIDE A JAR FILE

-The software can run any serialized classifier from within a jar file by giving the flag -loadJarClassifier resourceName .
+The software can run any serialized classifier from within a jar file by following the -loadClassifier flag by some resource available within a jar file on the CLASSPATH.
 An end user can make their own jar files with the desired NER models contained inside.
-The serialized classifier must be located immediately under classifiers/ in the jar file, with the name given.
 This allows single jar file deployment.

 PERFORMANCE GUIDELINES